tc39/proposal-smart-pipelines/readme.md

 pipeline’s tacit, default head is whatever topic references their pipeline bodies use.
 See those other two features for more information.)

-[Additional Feature PP is **formally specified in a separate draft specification**][formal PP].
+[Additional Feature PP is **formally specified in in the draft specification**][formal PP].

 <table>